-The Department of Educational Psychology offers a program in Counseling that leads to the Master of Arts Degree in School Counseling.
-This program is designed to prepare school counselors to meet the needs of a diverse population at all developmental stages and its main emphasis is preparing school counselors to work with poor and minority youth.
-The program has integrated multicultural and gender information at all levels of training and education and fulfills all of Connecticut’s requirements for certification as a school counselor.
-The program emphasizes integration of theory and research and subscribes to the American School Counseling Association’s (ACSA) National Model for School Counselors.
+The Department of Educational Psychology; Counselor Education program offers a Master of Arts in School Counseling.
+This degree is designed to prepare school counselors to meet the needs of a diverse population at all developmental stages with its main emphasis in preparing school counselors to work with poor and minority youth.
+The curriculum has integrated multicultural and gender awareness at all levels of preparation and education and fulfills all of Connecticut’s requirements for certification as a school counselor.
+The emphasis is on the integration of theory and research and subscribes to the American School Counseling Association’s (ACSA) National Model for School Counselors.

-This program is designed to prepare highly skilled and qualified school counselors to practice in school settings.
-It emphasizes self-understanding and self-development through individual and small group activities and stresses an ecological, multi -system intervention perspective to promote effective interventions in a school setting at the elementary, middle, or high school levels.
+Designed to prepare highly skilled and qualified school counselors to practice in school settings, it emphasizes self-understanding and self-development through individual and small group activities and stresses an ecological, multi -system intervention perspective to promote effective interventions in a school setting at the elementary, middle, or high school levels.
 Counseling in the schools denotes a professional relationship that involves a trained school counselor, a student, and significant others: parents, siblings, peers, and teachers/administrators in the student’s life.
 The focus of such relationships is personal development and decision-making based on self-understanding and knowledge of the environment.
 Services provided by school counselors are comprehensive and developmental in nature.
-The school counselor possesses knowledge and skills that enable delivery of an effective program that includes attention to cultural diversity and special needs of children.
+The school counselor possesses knowledge and skills that enable delivery of an effective plan that includes attention to cultural diversity and children with special needs.

-The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the National Council of Accreditation of Teacher Education [NCATE] and the State of Connecticut and it provides knowledge and skills that can lead to national certification as a professional counselor by the National Board of Certified Counselors [NBCC] and/or licensure as a professional counselor [LPC] in the states that currently license professional counselors as well as Puerto Rico.
+The Counselor Education program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the National Council of Accreditation of Teacher Education [NCATE] and the State of Connecticut.
+The curriculum also provides knowledge and skills that can lead to national certification as a professional counselor by the National Board of Certified Counselors [NBCC] and/or licensure as a professional counselor [LPC] in the states that currently license professional counselors.

-The School Counseling program includes four full-time professors who teach core courses.
+Counselor Education includes four full-time professors who teach core courses.
 Additional faculty in the Department of Educational Psychology teach core courses in the areas of research and evaluation, consultation, and special education.
-All faculty members in the program are productive researchers providing reference to relevant research findings in instructional experiences, counseling supervision, and collaborative involvement of students in program faculty research activities.
+All faculty members are productive researchers who provide relevant research findings in instructional experiences, counseling supervision, and collaborative involvement of students in faculty research activities.